James-Sobeck/Resume_builder/ReadMe.md

 ## Hello,
-this app was created for an university project along side co-creators Sonia Grzywocz and Ricky Feig.
+This app was created for an university project along side co-creators Sonia Grzywocz and Ricky Feig.
 We evenly divided responibilities for the project, and I do not claim full credit for this project.